-The DLC’s lemurs are housed in a variety of ways depending on the species, the weather, and the specific animals and family groups in question.
+The DLC’s lemurs live in large, multi-acre tracts of natural forest as well as climate-controlled buildings with indoor and outdoor access.
+Housing varies by species, the weather, and the specific animals and family groups in question.
 To learn more about lemur housing as well as our public tour path, please read on.
 Thanks so much for your interest!

 The DLC has two types of enclosures: Natural Habitat Enclosures (NHEs) and Indoor Enclosures with Outdoor Yards.